 Tottenville Evangelical Free Church and their missions committee, TEFC Missions Communication, exist to advance the Kingdom of the Lord Jesus Christ in fulfillment of the Great Commission by aiding in the equipping and mobilization of gifted local church leaders to be excellent evangelists or pastors in service to Christ as they equip and mobilize native believers to do the same.

 The materials and resources that this website provides are from active ministries within Tottenville Evangelical Free Church.
 The intent is to cultivate missions dispositions and aid evangelistic preaching and expository teaching internationally.
 The site will periodically be updated with new materials and HR connections as they become available.

 Navigate the website, discover our ministries at TEFC and enjoy the strength of materials and resources available for you and your ministries.

-For more information or access to aid in the mobilization and equipping of our gifted church leaders to advance in excellence as evangelists and/or pastors, help or contact us directly (see the bottom of this page).
+For more information or access to aid in the equipping and mobilization of our gifted church leaders to advance in excellence as evangelists and/or pastors, help or contact us directly (see the bottom of this page).
 For more information on the depth and breadth of the training, our website offers for native disciples, see Our Training below or contact us directly (see the bottom of this page).